typesense/typesense-website/docs-site/content/27.0/api/README.md

 - Support exact prefix value filtering via the `:=` operation.
 For example, given `filter_by: name:= S*`. we will match `Steve Jobs` but NOT `Adam Stator`.
 - Support `include_fields` and `exclude_fields` in the single document fetch end-point.
+- Support for `exclude_fields` in collection listing API end-point.
+This is useful when you have a lot of fields which bloats the payload.

 ### Bug Fixes